OracularIS/mocaclient/docs/getting-started.md

 This section will guide you through the initial steps to get you up and running with our powerful and intuitive software.

-Follow these instructions to ensure a smooth installation and setup process.
+Follow these instructions to ensure a smooth installation and setup process:

 ## System Requirements